wblumberg/ozo/README.md

 `toler`: Threshold for testing the convergence in the solving of omega equation.
 By default, 5e-5 is given.

-`ny1, ny2`: Numbers of sub-cycle iterations in the descending and ascending phases of the multigrid cycle, respectively.
+`ny1, ny2`: Numbers of sub-cycle iterations in the descending (coarsening) and ascending (fining) phases of the multigrid cycle, respectively.
 By default, 4 and 2 for 100 km resolution are given.

 `mode`: Mode of the omega equation.
 Choose "G" for generalized one and "Q" for quasi-geostrophic one.
 "T" and "t" are test modes for both equations.